High School Curriculum

 Electives and Whole School Courses

 Elective courses are offered at each grade level, with students in grades 11 and 12 having the most options.
-All students participate in the High School Chorus and in a weekly forum to discuss issues of interest.
+All students participate in a weekly forum to discuss issues of interest.
+A list of Wednesday electives is available here.
+A list of music electives is available here.